What To Do When You've Made The Wrong Hiring Decision

 Your mission, vision and values should guide every decision you make.
 If the employee’s behaviour and skills aren’t aligned with what your company is about, they’re not a good fit.

-Be professional and courteous and always do as much as you can to help employees – however, also realise that you cannot completely change people, and there are some that you will have to let go.
+Be professional and courteous, and always do as much as possible to help employees.
+However, also realise that you cannot completely change people, and some will have to be let go.

 Know when to give up

-There will be instances when bad hires just aren’t for you or your company.
-If you have given them every chance to succeed but they simply aren’t right – cut your losses.
+There will be instances when bad hires aren’t for you or your company.
+If you have given them every chance to succeed, but they simply aren’t right – cut your losses.

 Here are a few scenarios where termination may be the only solution: